-Chain of Craters Road?
-Just after the entrance of the park on the left is a road that will take you from the summit to the ocean in just 19 miles.
-Along the way, you will pass and can make stops at trails and past eruption sites.
+Chain of Craters Road – Just after the turnoff to Devastation Trail parking area, the Chain of Craters Road will take you from the summit to the ocean in just 19 miles.
+Along this scenic drive, you will pass past eruption sites.
+Highlights, include:

 Volcano Bike Tours